OrionExplorer/dcpam/README.md

 ### Loading
 When all transformations in the Staging Area are completed or during the Extract subprocess, DCPAM loads the data directly into target tables.
 Dimensions are first to load, followed by Facts.
 Then Staging Area is cleared and ready for the next occurence of data extraction.

+After Loading process is finished, it is possible to run set of SQL queries to perform on the DCPAM Database (ie. to clear Staging Area).

 ## Data Warehouse with DCPAM